noalino/portfolio/content/_index.md

         color: '#e62200'
   about:
     title: About
-    content: Open source advocate, Unix enthusiast, and passionate about distributed systems.
+    content: Open source advocate, Unix enthusiast, and passionate about everything related to computer science.
 I enjoy learning new technology for the sake of knowing how things could be done differently.
 In my spare time I also enjoy playing drums.
 ---